Physics, Astronomy & Meteorology

 |EPS 540 Physical Geology||3 SH|

 This course is designed for students fulfilling the thesis requirements for the M.A. in Earth and Planetary Sciences degree.
 Students will submit a thesis proposal; perform independent, original research; write a thesis; and present results in an oral presentation.
 Individual conferences with the thesis adviser will occur approximately weekly.
 Credit will be granted upon submission of one copy of an approved final draft of the thesis and thesis abstract.
-Pre/Corequisite: PHY 510, PHY 520 and PHY 590, or written permission from the research thesis adviser and Graduate Program Committee.
+Prerequisite/Corequisite: PHY 510, PHY 520 and PHY 590, or written permission from the research thesis adviser and graduate program committee.

 |PHY 510 Thermodynamics||3 SH|